-International students are those intend to attend Bradley University while on an approved visa status.
+International students are those who intend to study at Bradley University while on an approved visa status.

 Admission is based on a review of each student’s total academic and extracurricular record.
 Care is taken to ascertain that an applicant's goals and aspirations are consistent with their academic abilities.
 International students should follow all instructions for first-year or transfer student admission as listed.
 In addition, all international applicants are required to submit proof of English language proficiency.
 Approved test scores and possibilities for a waiver can be found on the international admission website.